bradietilley/pest-stories/docs/stories/actions.md

 ### Story Actions

-See [Actions](/docs/actions.md) for underlying documentation to Actions, Tasks and Actions.
+See [Actions](/docs/actions.md) for underlying documentation to Actions.
 This documentation refers to how to utilise an action in a story.

 **Adding to stories**